XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Authorized Accounts ##

-The Ripple Consensus Ledger's Authorized Accounts feature enables a gateway to limit who can hold that gateway's issuances, so that unknown Ripple addresses cannot hold the currency the gateway issues.
+The XRP Ledger's Authorized Accounts feature enables a gateway to limit who can hold that gateway's issuances, so that unknown Ripple addresses cannot hold the currency the gateway issues.
 Ripple feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming Ripple balances for value in the outside world.
 (You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the Ripple Consensus Ledger.)

 To use the Authorized Accounts feature, a gateway enables the `RequireAuth` flag for its issuing address, and then individually approves each accounting relationship.
 An address can only hold funds issued by a gateway after its accounting relationship with that gateway is approved.

 The transaction to authorize an accounting relationship must be signed by the issuing address, which unfortunately means an increased risk exposure for that address.
-The process for sending funds into the Ripple Consensus Ledger with RequireAuth enabled looks like the following:
+The process for sending funds into the XRP Ledger with RequireAuth enabled looks like the following:

 1. ACME publishes its issuing address to customers.
 2. Alice creates an accounting relationship from her Ripple address to ACME's issuing address, indicating that she is willing to hold ACME's issuances.